 Some like to cover their containers with wood or other materials to make them more aesthetically pleasing.

-Can You Store an Atv Standing Up/Vertical?
+Can You Store an ATV Standing Up?

 Where Do You Store Your ATV in the Winter?